Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 Once you have filled out all the fields, don’t forget to save your changes.

 Now that we’ve configured the global responsiveness settings, we’re ready to create our first slider.
-Navigate to the Slider Revolution tab, and click on New Slider:
+Navigate to the Slider Revolution tab, and click on New Blank Module:

 Naming Your Slider

-Now that you’re at the Slider Settings screen, the first thing you should do is give your slider a name.
-We’ll name our first slider ‘My First Slider Revolution’ – that’s what you need to enter in the first field.
-The field next to it is reserved for the ‘Slider Alias’.
+Now that you’re in the workframe, the first thing you should do is give your slider a name.
+Look for the Module Naming section on the right (under the Title tab).
+We’ll name our first slider ‘My First Slider Revolution’ – that’s what you need to enter in the Title field.
+The field below it is reserved for the ‘Slider Alias’.
 The name of the slider should also go here, only in lowercase and with dashes between the words instead of spaces.
 You will later use this Slider Alias to add your slider to a page on your website.

 Choosing the Right Type of Slider